YichiCS/yichics.github.io/index.md

 * **Generative AI**
 * Machine Learning

-My primary research interests currently encompass Trustworthy AI and Machine Learning.
+My primary research interests currently encompass **Trustworthy AI and Machine Learning**.
 Under the guidance of Professor **Shouling Ji**, I have become familiar with the issues of backdoor attacks and defenses in both federated learning systems and conventional centralized deep learning systems.
 I also focus on enhancing the robustness of Large Language Models (LLMs) and Large Vision Models (LVMs) against attacks.

-Prior to this, under the mentorship of Professor **Xiaogang Xu**, I was committed to detecting AI-generated images to prevent people from falling victim to telecommunication fraud.
+Prior to this, under the mentorship of Professor **Xiaogang Xu**, I was committed to **detecting AI-generated images** to prevent people from falling victim to telecommunication fraud.
 In this process, we utilized a reverse diffusion process to separate the distributions of real and generated images.
 Ultimately, we achieved a high-precision method for detecting generated images, known as **DNF**.

 If you are interested in my research, please feel free to contact me at yichics02@gmail.com.